What is a Computer Motherboard?

 The bus carries power and information between the components on the motherboard.

-Numerous tiny holes are drilled in the bus on the motherboard into which chips, sockets and other electronic components are installed.
+Numerous tiny holes are drilled in the bus on the computer motherboard into which chips, sockets and other electronic components are installed.
 Click here to view some Motherboards.

 These electronic components are held in place by soldered joints on the underside of the board.